3bdelra7manu3/web-project/documentation.md

 - User registration with email validation
 - Secure login system with password hashing
 - Session management for authenticated users
+- Combined authentication system in a single file for simplified management

 ### Dashboard
-- Overview of upcoming reminders and appointments
+- Overview of upcoming appointments
-- Quick statistics on active medications, upcoming appointments, and reminders
+- Quick statistics on active medications and upcoming appointments
 - Medication status and dose tracking
 - Refill alerts for medications running low

-### Reminders
-- Create, view, edit, and delete health reminders
-- Set specific dates and times for reminders
-- Add detailed descriptions for each reminder
-- Track past and upcoming reminders

 ### Appointments
 - Schedule appointments with healthcare providers